Nelyah/bee/README.md

 ### Next steps

+- [X] Help
+- [ ] Refactor DependsOn to just be a link type in between two tasks.
 - [X] due
 - [X] 'export' action
 - [ ] Improve Task Info with printing to a table instead of regular print